fbtriangle/AIESEC/Preparation/Homework/README.md

 ### Question 63

-Write a special comment to indicate a Python source code file is in unicode.
+Write a special comment to indicate a JS source code file is in unicode.

 Hints: